 You can enable, disable, or run multiple notifications at a time by selecting the notifications and clicking one of these options at the top of the dialog.

 Click the Edit icon for a notification to make updates to it.

 When you click to edit the notification or one of its options such as Select export content, it will be necessary to open the dashboard or other view that the notification was created from.
 If not open already, you'll see a dialog telling you this along with its name.
 Click Ok in this dialog to open the required view and continue, or you can cancel.

 5.2.
 Managing notifications

-From the main menu, click Admin, then Account Service, and then Notifications.
+To view and edit notifications, click Admin in the main menu, expand Account Service, and then click Notifications.

 Use the controls at the top to search, sort, and filter the list of notifications by tenant, account, or the kind of notification.